 In the just over 25 weeks since I started this blog, I have published 34 posts, not including meta posts like this one and a first month restrospective.
 At the start, I wrote two posts per week to get some content quickly and then scaled back to one post of about 1000 words per week, which I have found a sustainable amount.

 In these six months I got a total of just over 100.000 visitors and just shy of 130.000 page views.
-I hav not found many numbers for comparison, except for John’s own story about his blogging and the success story of Taiseer Joudeh’s blog, and it seems this blog is not doing too bad.
+I have not found many numbers for comparison, but it seems this blog is not doing too bad.

 Did it work out?

 So, does a blog boost your career?
 Did mine?
 I can not be sure, but I like to think it did.
 Since I started the blog, I got increasingly more often contacted by recruiters than before.
 I followed up one of those contacts and it led to a very nice opportunity, so I am switching jobs in a few weeks.

 Of course, that does not mean I will stop blogging.
 My career is not over, nor is my backlog of topics empty.
 I have yet no idea where this thing is heading, but maybe one day I’ll be able to live off my website and retire like John.
 I’d like that 😉